BrentNoorda/FuncyTag/README.md

 A second, optional, parameter is available to funcyTag() to specify a default attribute object.
 All uses of that generated funcyTag will have these options by default (or can override them, or can see the default values as tag.default_attributes).

-Modiying the previous code to make a new funcytag called "bigredP" demonstrates this:
+Modifying the previous code to make a new funcytag called "bigredP" demonstrates this:

     div=funcyTag('div'), bigredP=funcyTag( 'p', {cssFontSize_pct:120,cssColor:'red'} );